Here are some of the most frequently asked questions about DataMotion SecureMail:

 In addition, SecureMail handles attachments up to 2 GB and provides tracking capabilities superior to most of the currently available email solutions.

-The following browsers are supported in the desktop version: IE, Chrome, Safari, and Firefox.
-Mobile devices supported are iOS, Android, and Blackberry.
+The following browsers are supported in the desktop version: Edge, Chrome, Safari, and Firefox.
+Mobile devices supported are iOS and Android.

 The SendSecure add-in application for Microsoft Outlook installs a Send Secure DataMotion button above the standard send button in the Outlook client.
 It enables one-click sending of encrypted email messages.
 SecureMail Desktop users can click the Send Secure button instead of the standard Outlook Send button when composing a new message, replying or forwarding a message.
 Attachments can be added in the normal manner.
 The Send Secure button routes the message and attachment(s) to the SecureMail service for encryption and secure delivery to the listed recipients.